buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 Occasionally, it is useful to execute some task on the master, for example to create a directory, deploy a build result, or trigger some other centralized processing.
 This is possible, in a limited fashion, with the :bb:step:`MasterShellCommand` step.

-This step operates similarly to a regular :bb:step:`ShellCommand`, but executes on the master, instead of the slave.
+This step operates similarly to a regular :bb:step:`ShellCommand`, but executes on the master, instead of the worker.
-To be clear, the enclosing :class:`Build` object must still have a slave object, just as for any other step -- only, in this step, the slave does not do anything.
+To be clear, the enclosing :class:`Build` object must still have a worker object, just as for any other step -- only, in this step, the worker does not do anything.

 In this example, the step renames a tarball based on the day of the week.